yamt/toywasm/examples/wasm2cstruct/README.md

 [runwasi_cstruct]: ../runwasi_cstruct

+## Notes

 * This effectively preloads a module at the build-time of the embedder.

 * The generated structure and its all dependencies are `const` qualified.
-  The compiler likely places them into a read-only sections.
+  The compiler likely places them into read-only sections.

-* While it's less flexible than dynamically loading modules using the `module_create` API, it's likely more memory-efficient.
+* While it's less flexible than dynamically loading modules using the `module_create` API, it's likely more memory-efficient especially when you want to save the malloc'ed memory.
-  More importantly, the loaded modules can be placed on the ROM directly.
+  More importantly, this can allow placing the loaded modules into the ROM directly.

 * You can't use `module_destroy` on the generated structure.

+* Maybe it makes sense to use this for modules like libc.so.